So... What's a Diamondback Moth Larvae?

-B.t. and pyrethrins are natural solutions that can be used to help control diamondback moth larvae.
-B.t. is a safe, effective method of eliminating your garden or field of this pest without environmental concerns or harm to wildlife and beneficial insects.
-Insecticides containing pyrethrins can also be an effective method of controlling the diamondback moth larvae.
+B.t. and pyrethrins are solutions that can be used to help control diamondback moth larvae.
+B.t. is a safe method of eliminating your garden or field of this pest without environmental concerns or harm to wildlife and beneficial insects.
+Ins ecticides containing pyrethrins can also be a beneficial method of controlling the diamondback moth larvae.

 B.t. kills diamondback moth larvae, thereby preventing further damage.
-When the worm ingests the B.t., the B.t. works as a gut rot poison that makes the worm stop feeding.
+When the worm ingests the B.t., the B.t. causes the worm to cease feeding.
 It will stop feeding immediately and die within days of malnutrition.

-B.t. can be found in a spray, granular or dust.
+B.t. can be made available in a spray, granular or dust.
 This product is very specific and only works on caterpillars and leaf feeding worms.
 It will not harm beneficial insects, children, pets or wildlife.

 B.t. is generally applied when it is a cooler time of day, preferably later in the afternoon or early in the evening since the product breaks down in sunlight and heat.

 Safer® Brand offers a variety of diamondback moth larvae control products to help control and eliminate this garden pest and revive your plants.
 Please check out our diamondback moth larvae control products for more details about how they work and how, when, and where they should be applied.

 It is recommended with any pesticide to test plants for sensitivity to the product.
 Spray a small section of the plant in an inconspicuous area and wait 24 hours before applying full coverage.

 When applying pyrethrins to infected plants, follow all directions on the product labeling for safe and effective application.
 Do not spray plants in the peak of the day or when temperatures exceed 90°F.